 First, there are the fun reasons, like making new friends, having interesting new experiences and enjoying a generally good time.
 Then there are the practical reasons, such as:

-Work on projects at your local branch — or join the Systemwide Teen Advisory Board (STAB) to take on initiatives that affect the entire Sacramento Public Library System.
+Work on projects at your local branch — or join the Systemwide Teen Advisory Board (STAB) to take on initiatives that affect all of our libraries.

 If you’re interested in joining a TAB near you, please check this schedule, then come on out to a meeting.
-Sacramento Public Library would like to add more TABs, but currently has active groups at the following branches and are interested in adding more:
+Currently we have active groups at the following branches and are interested in adding more:

-Sacramento Public Library is also looking for a few teens to serve on our Systemwide Teen Advisory Board (STAB).
-The Systemwide Board works on longer-term projects that help create new library programs, like our annual Yule Ball event.
+Sacramento Public Library is also looking for a few teens to serve on STAB.
+The systemwide board works on longer-term projects that help create new library programs, like our annual Yule Ball event.

-If you would like to work with the Systemwide TAB, please send an email to STAB@saclibrary.org.
+If you would like to work with STAB, please send an email to STAB@saclibrary.org.